 The earliest known Spanish settlement in the valley is the 'Sanchez Site' otherwise known as LA, 20,000 dating from 1630 to the time of the Pueblo Revolt in 1680.
 It is a very important site located in the southern part of the valley that was partially excavated in the 1980's and is now owned and protected by El Rancho de Las Golondrinas.
 Other pre-revolt estancias are known to have existed at that time, although none have been located.
 Collectively the numerous archaeological sites constitute a concentration of historic resources that need to be protected and preserved.
-The Galisteo Basin Archaeological Sites Protection Act passed by Congress and signed into law on March 19, 2004 includes La Cienega and La Cieneguilla Pueblos and is in the process of developing a management plan that will offer federal protection for these sites.
-Other significant sites within the boundaries of the planning area may be worthy of inclusion in the Act.
-It is important to note that this protection is only on publically owned lands.
+The Galisteo Basin Archaeological Sites Protection Act passed by Congress and signed into law on March 19, 2004 includes La Cienega and La Cieneguilla Pueblos.
+Other significant sites within the boundaries of the Planning Area may be worthy of inclusion in the Act.
+It is important to note that this protection is only on publically-owned lands.